BBoldt/Unabridged/README.md

-Introducing, Minecraft Unabridged!
+Introducing: Minecraft Unabridged!
 A pack I've been working on and improving since modded minecraft was on 1.5.2.
 ======

 If you have a problem, click right here and give me as much information as you can!